Azadi Cinema Complex: Reconstruction

 The cinema was destroyed by a fire in 1998.
 The site was left vacant for 8 years.

-An international architectural competition was held in 1998 for the reconstruction of the building (and increasing the number of theatres to 7) in which more than 160 architects participated.

-Babak Shokoufi (from Tavon Consulting Engineers) won the competition and later designed the final design of the new Azadi Cinema Complex.
-The final design was very different from the competition due to extreme changes in land size and occupancy.

-The new cineplex was opened, in 2008.
+A new cineplex was opened, in 2008.
 Azadi Cinema Complex now has five screens, one with 600 seats and others with 200 each.
+The complex is one of the major cineplexes in Tehran, with the one at Mellat Park.

+The building now hosts a Cinematheque and was described in the Tehran Times as follows: "It is one of the landmarks of Tehran, marking the west entrance to the city, and is part of the Azadi Cultural and Artistic Complex, which also includes an underground museum."